haskell/haskell-language-server/README.md

 Adding support for new editors is fairly easy if the editor already has good support for generic LSP-based extensions.
 In that case, there will likely be an editor-specific support system for this (like `lsp-mode` for Emacs).
-This will typically include instructions for creating a new language server client.
+This will typically provide instructions for how to support new languages.

-Additionally, you should expose a way for the user to set the server's [configuration options](#configuring-haskell-language-server), and for them to configure how the server is started.
+In some cases you may need to write a small bit of additional client support, or expose a way for the user to set the server's [configuration options](#configuring-haskell-language-server) and for them to configure how the server is started.